Heiner1/AAPS-Wiki-en/Bomba-Accu-Chek-Combo-(castellano).md

     - Verify the _Quick Info Text_ is set to "QUICK INFO" (without the quotes, found under _Insulin Pump Options_).
     - Set TBR _Maximum Adjustment_ to 500%
     - Disable _Signal End of Temporary Basal Rate_
-    - Set TBR duration step-size to 15 min
+    - Set TBR _Duration increment_ to 15 min
     - Enable Bluetooth
   - Recommended (marked blue in screenshots)
     - Set low cartridge alarm to your liking